sundowndev/phoneinfoga/docs/getting-started/scanners.md

 phoneinfoga scan -n +4176418xxxx --env-file=.env.local
 ```

+### Scanner options

-**HTTP API consumers**: You can also specify scanner options such as api keys on a per-request basis.
+When using the **REST API**, you can also specify those values on a per-request basis.
 Each scanner supports its own options, see below.
-For details on how to specify those options, see [API docs](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/sundowndev/phoneinfoga/master/web/docs/swagger.yaml).
+For details on how to specify those options, see [API docs](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/sundowndev/phoneinfoga/master/web/docs/swagger.yaml#/Numbers/RunScanner).
+For readability and simplicity, options are named exactly like their environment variable equivalent.

+!!! warning
     Scanner options will override environment variables for the current request.

 ## Building your own scanner